 Iceland NW Fjords

 On our first Iceland trip, local paddler Þorstein Sigurlaugsson suggested that an expedition round the NW Fjords would make a fine trip.
 Starting from Stikkishólmur, as he had in mind, would be a longer trip than I think anyone in SOC would be able to undertake, but the idea has taken hold as an outline plan to circumnavigate the remote and largely roadless Hornstrandir peninsula at the furthest NW tip of Iceland.
 This has a relatively short shuttle, and two weeks paddling should easily be adequate to complete the trip, even allowing for a certain amount of bad weather.
-Here is an outline sketch of the route (on Google maps), which comes to 220 miles.
+Here is an outline sketch of the route (on OpenTopo map - choose "ESRI" for aerial photos, and add "Open Sea Map" to show chart features, of which their are just a very few lighthouses), which comes to 220 miles.

 Hornstrandir (photo from guidetoiceland.is)